-Transitional Risk - Moderate
+Transitional Risk - Low increasing to Moderate

+With the new US administration and global political fragmentation, short-term transition risks have temporarily decreased.
 Over the next few years, governments and businesses operate under loose initiatives to tackle climate change with limited taxation.
-Some companies recognise the appetite for greener technology and continue on their paths to Net Zero, posting positive growth.
-Pressure from consumers, society and investors start to slowly build as the effects of global warming are strongly felt.
+Some companies recognise the appetite for greener technology and continue on their paths to Net Zero where there is a clear financial reward, posting positive growth.
+Pressure from consumers, society and investors start to slowly build through the decade as the effects of global warming are strongly felt.
 Society becomes increasingly more supportive of businesses on following a Net Zero path and consumers shift away from companies with poor reputations.
 Later through the decade, the shift to greener companies starts to emerge and strong climate policies come into force, first in Europe, to mitigate the damage from delayed action.